-Exercise-induced bronchoconstriction (EIB) is defined as the transient airway narrowing that occurs following exercise without regards to the presence or absence of asthma.1,2 While the term “exercise-induced asthma” (EIA) has been used, the term is misleading as exercise is not an independent risk factor for asthma, but, instead, a trigger for bronchoconstriction in some asthmatics.1 EIB may be present in patients with or without underlying asthma.3
+Exercise-induced bronchoconstriction (EIB) is defined as the transient airway narrowing that occurs following exercise without regards to the presence or absence of asthma.1,2 While the term “exercise-induced asthma” (EIA) has been used, the term is misleading as exercise is not an independent risk factor for asthma, but, instead, a trigger for bronchoconstriction in some asthmatics.1 EIB may be present in patients with or without underlying asthma and can affect athletes of all levels.3, 11

 EIB occurs following high-intensity exercise when high minute ventilation dehydrates the airways and ultimately results in the release of inflammatory mediators.4 This occurs more frequently in cold/dry environmental conditions.4,5 The sustained high-level ventilation reached during exercise and the water content of inspired air are the two most important factors of EIB.5